creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 ![](/collections/images/transfer/transfer_learning_fig2.jpg)

 **However**, even distant target domains present enhanced performances with transfer learning.
 Are some other factors other than feature reuse being useful for the target domain?
+To check this, they progressively destroy high level visual features on target images and evaluate the performance loss.

 ![](/collections/images/transfer/transfer_learning_fig1.jpg)